Chain Letter (2009)

 This 2009 slasher played around with this fact with a deadly twist: what if by ignoring a chain letter that promises your death, you die for real?

-We also got some good acting despite some really cheap characters, fun cameos like Brad Dourif as a Sociology Professor, a sensible social commentary that does had its point, and an intimidating killer that boasts creativity within its weapon of choice (Plus, he's by Michael Bailey Smith, AKA Pluto of the impressive The Hills Have Eyes remake!)
+We got some good acting despite some really cheap characters, fun cameos like Brad Dourif as a Sociology Professor, a sensible social commentary that does had its point, and an intimidating killer that boasts creativity within its weapon of choice (Plus, he's played by Michael Bailey Smith, Pluto of the impressive The Hills Have Eyes 2006 remake!)
 The problem?
-Whoever was writing had no idea how to do the rest of the story right.
+Whoever was writing this story have no idea how to do the rest of the gig right.

-After the first few killings, the film shifts into an investigative thriller that hardly made sense as connections between these teen murder and an anti-tech cult was forced into the story, dragging what might have been a simple yet fun slasher movie into a messy pile of cinematic mush that had no idea what it wanted to be.
-The movie just went on with the chain letters and good gore, skipping a climax, tossing away any reason for the teens to fight back, and lead on to an unsatisfying ending that's gleefully messy but hollow none the less.
+After the first few killings, the film shifts into an investigative thriller that hardly makes sense as the connections between these teen murder and the anti-tech cult just felt forced, dragging what might have been a simple yet fun slasher movie into a messy pile of cinematic mush that have no idea what it wanted to be.
+The movie just went on with the chain letters and good gore, skipping a climax and tossing away any reason for the teens to fight back, thus leading to an unsatisfying ending that's gleefully messy but hollow none the less.

-I can understand that the producers might be trying something new and unpredictable on their hands, but they simply tried too hard.
-The killer's motive was fine but was there really a need to chuck a sub-plot involving a cult of radicals that hates scientific progress?
+I can understand that the producers might have been trying something new and unpredictable on their hands, but they simply tried too hard.
+The killer's motive was fine, but was there really a need to chuck a sub-plot involving a cult of radicals that hate scientific progress?
 Was there a need for one of our teen casts to start investigating this matter if she isn't even going to do anything to save her friends or herself?
 Was there a need for the Chain Man to hoist a victim with chains just to cut his heels with a knife?

 That last part, seriously.
 The killer's big; he could have just kicked the kid's leg joints to the opposite direction before he starts grinding the boy's face with a length of chain.
 I'm pretty sure it'll work the same way.
 (Killers and their gimmicks...)

-The bottom line is that Chain Letter could have been good if they just kept it modest.
-Technology in a slasher film is not impossible seeing we have fun titles like Chopping Mall and Laid To Rest; the trick here is focus.
-My best bet is that it should had focused on the gory deaths seeing we already have tons of tech-oriented thrillers out there like Untraceable and Strangeland (1998), but I guess that is for the producers to figure out should they plan for a sequel.
+The bottom line is Chain Letter (2009) could have been good if they just kept it modest.
+Technology in a slasher film is not impossible seeing we have fun titles like Chopping Mall and Laid To Rest (2009), but the trick here is focus.
+This ride lacks it, so here we are stuck with a half-working bodycount engine that's worth a watch if you really have nothing else to do.

 1 male had his face mutilated with chains